Cutieguwu/Cutieguwu/README.md

 Hiya, welcome to my profile!

 I am a High School student with an interest in computer science and engineering, as you can imagine.
 I have daily driven Manjaro Linux since about early 2022.
-I have also taken an interest in Psychology.

 ## Education